deruga04/Flashcards/README.md

 :snake:.
 Install python3
 1. Download this repo
-2. Make a vocab list (But it can be anything really).
+2. Make a list of matching pairs.
 See vocab_kr.txt for a sample of what it should look like.
 3. Run app.py (example: python3 app.py vocab_kr.txt)

 ## Why Should I Use This Over Other Flashcard Apps?